Updated 9 July 2020

 Help for landlords – and their tenants

-The government has put in place to a further package of support to help tenants affected by coronavirus – and their landlords:
+The government has put in place a further package of support to help tenants affected by coronavirus – and their landlords:

 - At the end of this period, landlords and tenants will be expected to work together to establish an affordable repayment plan which accounts for tenants’ individual circumstances

-- The government has relaxed access to Universal Credit and Housing benefit and said that Local Housing Allowance would cover at least 30% of market-area rents
+- The government has also relaxed access to Universal Credit and Housing benefit and said that Local Housing Allowance would cover at least 30% of market-area rents

 If you’re self-employed in Scotland, Wales and Northern Ireland

 Some of the support measures available to help small businesses through the pandemic are administered by the devolved governments.
-You can find out more about at the respective .Gov websites for Scotland, Wales and Northern Ireland.
+You can find out more at the respective .Gov websites for Scotland, Wales and Northern Ireland.